We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you have health insurance, there’s a chance your plan may cover some or all therapy costs.

-To find out if your insurance covers therapy or mental health care, log into your plan’s website, which should contain information about your coverage.
+To find out if your insurance covers therapy or mental health care, you can log into your plan’s website, which should contain information about your coverage.
 You can also call your insurance company or even chat with your company’s HR department.

 If you find a therapist you want to talk with, you can also ask if they accept your insurance.